USEPA/EPA_ALPHA_Model/ALPHA_Documentation/model_inputs.rst

 ``vehicle``
 -----------

-An instance of ``class_REVS_vehicle`` that defines vehicle properties such as roadload, test weight, axle definitions, etc.
+An instance of ``class_REVS_vehicle`` that defines vehicle properties such as roadload, test weight, axle definitions, etc.  For more information on roadloads and test weight see :ref:`alpha_roadloads_and_test_weight`.

 ::